therdm/image_capture_field/README.md

 # image_capture_field

-ImageCaptureField is as easy-to-use as a TextField which works with it's own controller to take image input
+ImageCaptureField is as easy-to-use as a TextField which works with it's own controller to take image input with inbuilt optional image cropper

 ## Getting Started